marcin-b/tabulous/README.md

 # Tabulous

 A PWA to collect the best tabs, chords and lyrics for your personal songbooks.
-Add them to Tabuluses database of only the best and add them to your repertoire.
+Add them to the Tabulous database of only the best and save them to your repertoire.

 ## Features